-We all want certain things, as we all probably define this a bit differently.
-One of the most common, arguably opposite extremes I can think of, is the stay at home mom vs. career-driven woman.
+We all want certain things, so the definition of success is more individual than many of us realize.
+One of the most common, arguably opposite extremes I can think of, is the stay at home mom vs. the career-driven woman.
 The mom sees her success in raising outstanding kids in a "perfect" home, with no notion of wanting to work in our social system, as it would take away time from nurturing her family.
 On the other hand, the career-driven woman sees her success as climbing the corporate ladder, advancing her career, making money, saving for life after retirement, and has relatively little interest in starting a family as it could hinder her climb.

 "Regardless of how many strengths you possess, it's almost impossible to achieve greatness alone.
 Linking with the right people can elevate the breadth and scope of your impact.
 Others will have strengths you do not, and skills that compliment yours."